SharafatKarim/pstu-cse-academic/Semester 4/database/report/file.typ

 - To create a platform that allows users to learn and practice SQL queries in a fun and interactive way.
 - To provide a set of features that will help users to learn and practice SQL queries.
 - To create a platform that will help mentors and teachers to help spreading the knowledge of SQL and database management.
+- To enable users to share their learningings through blogs and discussions.
+- A quick way to find chatsheet and resources related to SQL and database management.

 = Technology